confluentinc/event-streaming-patterns/docs/stream-processing/wallclock-time.md

 # Wallclock-Time Processing
-Consistent time semantics are important in stream processing, especially for time-based aggregations when calculating over a window of time.
+Consistent time semantics are of particular importance in stream processing.
+Many operations in an [Event Processor](TODO: link) are dependent on time, such as joins, aggregations when computed over a window of time (e.g., 5-minute averages), and the handling out-of-order and "late" data.
+In many systems, developers have the choice between different variants of time for an event: (1) event-time, which captures the time at which an event was originally created by its [Event Source](TODO: link), (2) ingestion-time, which captures the time an event was received on the event stream in an [Event Streaming Platform](TODO: link), and (3) wallclock-time or processing-time, which is the time at which a downstream [Event Processor](TODO: link) happens to process the event (which can be milliseconds, hours, months, etc. after event-time) .
+Depending on the use case, developers need to pick one variant over the others.

 ## Problem
 How do I process events from an [Event Source](../event-source/event-source.md) irrespective of the timestamps when they were created originally at the source?